MsMc24/G1-finalproject/README.md

 Pre-reading:

 1. Students look at word cloud made using wordcloud code.
 Ss guess what the story is about.
 What do they think Maria’s dream is?
 What does she need to achieve her dream?
-2. Ask if there are any words they don’t recognize/can’t pronounce.
+2. Ask if there are any words they can’t pronounce.
-Students use dictionary/tts app code to learn pronunciation and meaning.
+Students use gradio to learn pronunciation.
-3. T calls on each student: Can you tell me 1 word you didn’t know and it’s meaning?
+3. T calls on each student: Can you tell me 1 word you didn’t know how to say and it’s meaning?

 During reading: